-On April 14, 2021, we and OyaGen, Inc. ("OyaGen") entered into an exclusive License Agreement (the "OyaGen License Agreement") pursuant to which OyaGen granted us an exclusive license to certain patents and technical information related to an antiviral inhibitor of SARS-CoV-2, sangivamycin, and to develop and commercialize products thereunder, and to acquire rights to any technology based on the thereon for the prevention or treatment of COVID-19 developed by OyaGen during the term of the License Agreement.
+On April 14, 2021, we and OyaGen, Inc. ("OyaGen") entered into an exclusive License Agreement (the "OyaGen License Agreement") pursuant to which OyaGen granted us an exclusive license to certain patents and technical information related to an antiviral inhibitor of SARS-CoV-2, sangivamycin, and to develop and commercialize products thereunder, and to acquire rights to any technology based thereon for the prevention or treatment of Covid-19 developed by OyaGen during the term of the License Agreement.

-As consideration for entering into the License Agreement, we paid a low-seven digit license fee to OyaGen, and issued to OyaGen and an affiliated entity an aggregate of 2,752,294 shares of our common stock, which is unregistered and subject to a six-month lock-up and a voting agreement, pursuant to which OyaGen and the affiliated entity have agreed to vote the common stock on any matter put to a vote of the shareholders of the Company in accordance with management's recommendations.
+As consideration for entering into the License Agreement, we agreed to pay a low-seven digit license fee to OyaGen, and agreed to issue to OyaGen and an affiliated entity an aggregate of 86,010 shares of our common stock, valued at \$3.0 million, which are unregistered and subject to a six-month lock-up and a voting agreement, pursuant to which OyaGen and the affiliated entity have agreed to vote the common stock on any matter put to a vote of the shareholders of the Company in accordance with management's recommendations.
 The OyaGen License also provides for single-digit royalties and contingent milestone payments.
-As of March 31, 2022, no milestone payments have been accrued or paid in relation to this agreement.
+As of June 30, 2022, no milestone payments have been accrued or paid in relation to this agreement.
+In July 2022, we notified OyaGen of our intent to terminate the License Agreement, with an effective date of September 20, 2022.

 On February 11, 2021, we entered into a license agreement (the "Inserm License Agreement") pursuant to which we licensed technology using oxytocin-based therapeutics for the treatment of Prader-Willi syndrome and non-organic failure to thrive disease from Inserm (the French National Institute of Health and Medical Research), Aix-Marseille Université and Centre Hospitalier Universitaire of Toulouse.
 The Inserm License Agreement provides for the payment of annual fees and milestone payments upon the occurrence of specified sales milestones, totaling approximately \$0.4 million, as well royalties on net sales of products based on the licensed technology, and assignment/transfer and sublicense royalties.
-As of March 31, 2022, no milestone payments have been accrued or paid in relation to this agreement.
+As of June 30, 2022, no milestone payments have been accrued or paid in relation to this agreement.